INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 It’s a pity that the project didn’t work out better for you because of the album, which the band put out, it was ok but nothing special.
 It would have been interesting to hear what you could have brought in to those songs.

 Bruce Kulick: Yeah.
-So, it was something that I was willing to do it as a project because I think we could have made a very interesting album.
-I think my guitar work with Joe and Carmine and Tony would have been really strong.
+So, it was something that I was willing to do as a project because I think we could have made a very interesting album.
+I think my guitar work with Joe and Carmine, and Tony would have been really strong.
 But it fell apart.
-I was disappointed because I put a lot of work into it and I didn’t make a dime.
-In fact, it cost me money.
-Because I did do demos and spend time with contracts and all the preparation you need to do.
+I was disappointed because I put a lot of work into it, and I didn’t make a dime.
+In fact, it cost me money because I did do demos and spend time with contracts and all the preparation you need to do.